Exploring Spectacular Northern Spain & Basque Country: My Best Bets

 I highly recommend purchasing tickets ahead of time when you’re traveling in Europe.
 Major art museums are increasingly crowded, with long lines that sap your sightseeing energy.
 Who can enjoy art after standing for an hour under the hot sun waiting to buy tickets?

-I prefer to use one website to book all my tickets so I can easily keep track of which venue I’m seeing on which day.
-You can also book directly with most of the venues; however, you sometimes need to print the tickets, which can be awkward when you’re traveling.
-I keep all my tickets easily available on my phone which is why I use Tiqets.com.
+I prefer to use just a few websites to book all my tickets so I can easily keep track of which venue I’m seeing on which day.
+You can also book tickets directly with most of the venues.

-Have you been to any of the modern art museums covered in this post?
-What did you think?
-Share your impressions and recommendations with other artsy travelers in the Comments section below.
+Have you visited any of these modern art museums in Europe?
+What are your suggestions and recommendations for fellow artsy travelers?
+Please share them in the Comments below.